clearblueskymind/Keto-Friendly-/Recipes/🥕😋Bone-Broth-Red-Meat-and-Veggie-Broth.md

 - Pair with 3 oz spinach (microwave, 1 tsp olive oil) for +2g fiber, +20kcal.
 - Sip broth during Zoom for hydration, energy.
 - Store promptly to avoid spoilage.

+---

+## Option 2

+Here’s a gentle, straightforward path from there to fall-apart tender by lunchtime tomorrow:

+1. Add liquid before pressure cooking

+About 1–2 cups of broth (or water with onion/garlic if you prefer simple).

+You don’t need to submerge the roast — just enough liquid to create steam.

+2. Pressure cook on Low for 35 minutes

+This will soften the bottom round and start the collagen breakdown.

+Do a natural release (let it rest until the pressure drops on its own).
+That adds tenderness.

+3. Switch to Slow Cook – Low overnight

+Once pressure is released, set it on Slow Cook – Low with the lid on.

+This will gently hold the roast and keep braising it in its juices until lunch.

+If your roast is fairly lean, you might consider tossing in a little extra broth or even a splash of olive oil so it doesn’t dry out.

+4. Check at lunchtime

+By then, the roast should be fork-tender and infused with the braising liquid.

+Let it rest in the juices for 10–15 minutes before slicing or shredding.

+✨ You’ll have something very close to that “all-day crockpot tenderness,” but with the added depth from the pressure phase.

+---